 - Hold your phone at just below eye-level.
 Use your index finger to text, not your thumbs.

 - When using technology, sit up straight with your head in a neutral position (ears over your shoulders) with good posture and your feet planted flat on the ground.

 - Stand up every 20 minutes and roll your shoulders back.
 Better yet, walk around.

 - Consider raising your computer to eye level.

 Too late for prevention?
-Here are some exercises to correct tech neck, prescribed to undo and counteract the strain of hunching forward over your shiny toys.
+Here are the seven best neck exercises to correct tech neck, prescribed to undo and counteract the strain of hunching forward over your shiny toys.

-How to: Standing, tuck your chin in towards the rear of your body.
+How to do it: Standing, tuck your chin in toward the rear of your body.
 Hold for 10 seconds and repeat 5 times.
-Does this twice a day.
+Do this twice a day.